Last Updated on April 24, 2023 by Audrey Scott

 Lam Veritab Fri (Fried breadfruit)

 When in season, avocado is plentiful and tasty.
-Get your fill, particularly as a side to various meat dishes and grilled seafoods.
+Get your fill, particularly as a side to various meat dishes and grilled seafood.
 Pairs beautifully with a nice, tart pikliz.

 Soup Joumou (pumpkin/squash soup)